Exceedra Software

 Exceedra Software was a British software company producing integrated business planning and analytics software.
 The company was acquired by Canadian based Telus Corporation in 2020.

 After its acquisition, the company's three main software products were woven into existing Telus offerings, Telus Consumer Goods, Telus Retail Execution, and Telus Trade Promotion Management systems.

 History

 Exceedra Software, formally known as Cube Software, provided integrated business planning and optimization analysis systems to improve performance in trade promotion management for consumer packaged goods companies.
-Prior to being acquired by TELUS Agriculture and Consumer Goods in 2020, the company was headquartered in London UK with offices located in Marlow Buckinghamshire; Charlotte North Carolina, United States and Melbourne, Australia.
+Prior to being acquired by TELUS Agriculture and Consumer Goods in 2020, the company was headquartered in London, United Kingdom with offices located in Marlow Buckinghamshire; Charlotte North Carolina, United States and Melbourne, Australia.
 It was an award-winning, multinational organization.

 Established in 1986, Exceedra equipped fast moving consumer goods companies with advanced sales and distribution capabilities.
 The company achieved critical acclaim.
 It was listed in The Guardian newspaper's Top Tech 100 list in 2011, and The telegraph newspaper's Start Up 100 list in 2011.
 It won Consumer Goods Technology's 2016 Readers' Choice Survey: Supply Chain Planning award.